 Client is a leading Water Treatment company that has developed a well-known reputation for designing, building, installing and servicing the finest water treatment systems available for custom homes and commercial installations.
 Their products and services solve water quality problems and concerns.
-This is accomplished by offering high quality water treatment equipment through a technically competent sales staff and insuring proper system operation through our highly trained service department.
+This is accomplished by offering high quality (Inventory Management Process) water treatment equipment through a technically competent sales staff and insuring proper system operation through our highly trained service department.

 - Client stocks 2000+ inventory parts in their warehouse that are issued for various service orders to on-site jobs or service vehicles.
 The unused parts are returned back to the warehouse.
 This workflow was not managed and tracked well and lacked formalization.